Niijon/Niijon/README.md

 # Hi there 👋

 My name is Szymon and I come from Poland.
-Currently I am studing Automation and Robotics at the Poznań University of technology.
+Currently I am studying Automation and Robotics at the Poznań University of technology.

 - 🔭 Currently I am part of students organization that works on building solar cars.
 These cars are using electric engines and PV panels to use some natural power resources.
 - 🌱 I’m currently spending my time on learning Electronics and perfecting my skills in programming microcontrollers.
 - 🤔 I’m looking for help in both electronics so I can learn faster and exploring new ideas
 - 😄 I’m interested in broadly understood technology, science and mathematics.
 In private I also do many various things such as numerous types of activities and reading books.
 I am also fond of cooking some delicious food.

-# Experience
+# Working Experience

 ## Working in company
 <p align="left"> <a href="https://www.forcom.com.pl/pl/home/" target="_blank"> <img src="https://scontent.fpoz3-1.fna.fbcdn.net/v/t39.30808-6/241107790_293747682555203_1435001992508893606_n.png?_nc_cat=110&ccb=1-5&_nc_sid=09cbfe&_nc_ohc=JvrS0W3EDosAX_izOsL&_nc_ht=scontent.fpoz3-1.fna&oh=ac830b455c7e9f0760512f9787b0be45&oe=619E7ED3" alt="Forcom" width="40" height="40"/> </a> </p>
-At the moment I have finished my first work in programming industry.
+At the moment I have finished my first job in programming industry.
 I have been working for Forcom organization as a C# programmer.
 I also used both .NET and SQL as well as worked with some APIs mainly using REST.
 Gained a lot of experience while spending my time there.

 ## PUT Solar Dynamics organization
-I also have a couple of projects that I have been a part of inside of the PUT Solar Dynamics organization.
+I am also working on couple of projects as a member of PUT SOLAR DYNAMICS organization.
 I have been responsible for carring out ECM project that has been fully implemented as main controller inside of CAN communication iterface of the car.
 I also have been a part of MPPT project and currently I am also working on Dashboard project as well as new Telemetry project that is going to be implemented in new car.

 Aside from programming experience I also am responsible for project management because I am one of the seniors in PUT Solar Dynamics organization so I spent a lot of time in means to implement new solutions and solve problems.